Aider-AI/aider/examples/README.md

 > Output from the aider tool is shown in a blockquote like this.

-#### > The user's chat messages are bold and shown on a prompt line like this.
+#### > The user's chat messages are shown on a prompt line like this.
 They contain they user's change requests, clarifications, etc.

 Responses from GPT-4 are in a plain font like this, and often include colorized "edit blocks" that specify edits to the code.
 Here's a sample edit block that switches from printing "hello" to "goodbye":